GuideNepalKharchapatraProductWalkthroughPersonal Finance

 5. Open Goals.
 Check that the savings goals are on track for the target dates.

-That's it.
+That's the whole thing.
 Fifteen minutes, roughly twelve times a year.
-The blog post The 15-minute monthly money review walks the ritual itself in more detail — Kharchapatra is the tool that makes it take fifteen minutes instead of two hours.
+The blog post The 15-minute monthly money review walks the ritual itself in more detail.
+Kharchapatra is the tool that makes it take fifteen minutes instead of two hours.

 What Kharchapatra doesn't do (yet)